 The Company maintains a deferred share unit plan.
 Under this plan, non-employee members of the Company's Board of Directors may elect to receive DSUs, in lieu of cash remuneration, for director fees that would otherwise be payable to such directors, or any portion thereof, until DSU holdings of a prescribed limit have been achieved.
 In addition, director compensation includes an annual grant of DSUs.
-The number of units received is equivalent to the fees earned and is based on the fair market value of a Class B non-voting share of the Company, the equivalent value per DSU.
-When dividends are paid on Class B non-voting shares of the Company, the equivalent value per DSU is calculated and the holder receives additional DSUs in lieu of actual cash dividends based on the fair market value of a Class B non-voting share of the company on a deferred payment basis, the number of Class B non-voting shares of the Company equating to the number of sDSUs on the redemption date.
-The Company accounts for the DSU plan as an equity-settled share-based payment transaction.
+The number of units received is equivalent to the fees earned and is based on the fair market value of a Class B non-voting share of the Company on the date of issue of the DSU.
+When dividends are paid on Class B non-voting shares of the Company, the equivalent value per DSU is calculated and the holder receives additional DSUs in lieu of actual cash dividends based on the fair market value of a Class B non-voting share of the Company.
+DSUs cannot be redeemed or paid out until such time as the director ceases to be a director.
+A DSU entitles the holder to receive, on a deferred payment basis, the number of Class B non-voting shares of the Company accounts for the DSU plan as an equity-settled share-based payment transaction.